1,000+ Documents Processed

 Frequently Asked Questions

-Is there an express or urgent apostille service?
+Is there an or urgent apostille service?

-DIRCO does not officially offer express services.
+DIRCO does not officially offer services.
 However, processing can sometimes be faster during quiet periods.
 For urgent needs, consider the High Court route for documents that can be notarised.
 Using a professional service also helps ensure the fastest possible processing by avoiding common errors.

 Can I track my apostille application?